The Blindside Victory

 The Blindside:

 The blindside is the misperception of God’s people—viewing them as weak or alone.
-But we are never alone, and our perceived weaknesses are where God’s strength shines brightest (2 Corinthians 12:9–11).
+But we are never alone, and our perceived weaknesses are where God’s strength shines brightest (See 2 Corinthians 12:9–11).

 God’s way is always better—and it’s always less muscle work for us.
 He requires only that we have faith when all we see are enemies surrounding us, outnumbering us, seemingly ready to overpower us.

 What I’ve learned is this: if it were logical, it wouldn’t be a miracle.
 That’s the way of God.
-In the dream, the enemy soldiers ran off to investigate, as if saying, “Who is this God who wins with impossible odds?”
+In the dream, the enemy soldiers ran off to investigate, as if saying, “Who is this God who could bring about such a victory despite impossible odds?”

 It’s in these types of victories that God gets the most glory.
 Yes, He is a God of justice.
 But even more, His heart is for restoration—for lost souls to be brought back to Him.
 His miraculous victories aren’t just for show—they’re for salvation.